scripterpan/scripterpan/README.md

 > - I love making dead game script
 > - Open source btw
-> - I might not open-source the Raise a Floppa 2 script anytime
+> - The Raise a Floppa 2 script is currently not open-sourced and may remain private for the time being